Abortion in Andorra: Law on abortion

 Article 120 protects the unborn child from other forms of assault:

 The law has no explicit exceptions to its prohibitions.
+However, under the double effect principle in Catholic medical ethics, an intervention which would unintentionally cause the death of an unborn child is permitted where this would save the life of a pregnant woman (for example, in the ending of an ectopic pregnancy).

 Proposals

 The Stop Violències movement led by the psychologist Vanessa Mendoza Cortés campaigns against gender-based violence and for the legislation of abortion in Andorra.

 In 2018, Pope Francis intervened in the debate by stating that the approval of any legalisation would result in the abdication of Bishop Joan Enric Vives Sicília as Co-Prince.

-Statistics
+Abortion abroad

 Women in Andorra who choose to terminate a pregnancy usually travel to either neighboring Spain or France where abortion is widely available.
-In 2021, Andorra had a population of around 79,000 people with around 500 live births taking place in the country each year.